 In addition to cost, the volume and nature of your data is another consideration when contemplating a move to the cloud.

 Most cloud providers offer multiple storage options including block storage, object stores, databases, in some cases shared file system solutions.
 Large storage environments can be difficult to manage and back up, so cloud storage can be attractive and help avoid significant complexity.
 There are a variety of solutions that can synchronize data between local and cloud-resident clusters efficiently.
+There are also many cloud security solutions to help protect your precious cloud data.
+You could try cloud security solutions by going to The Final Step website.

 Monthly costs for block storage range from approx $0.05 to $0.13 per GB-month depending on whether you opt for magnetic or more expensive solid-state storage.
 At this price, storing 50TB of data on block storage in the cloud will cost between $2,500 and $6,500 per month.
 Object storage is cheaper (in the range of $1,000 monthly for the same amount of data), but if you’re planning to use object storage, you’ll likely need to modify your applications or workflows.